nuriel77/iri-playbook/docs/remote-access.rst

 **Update**: the recommended way to enable remote access to IRI API port (e.g. for wallets) is via HAProxy.
 Please refer to :ref:`haproxyEnable`.

-The topics described below are for advanced users.
+The topics described below are for advanced users or users who want to expose IRI's API directly to the internet (testing API being one example).
+Only do so if you know what you are doing!

 1. Exposing IRI Port Externally
 ===============================
-IRI has a command-line argument ("option") ``--remote``.
+IRI has a command-line argument ("option") ``--remote true``.
 Here's an explanation on what it does:

 By default, IRI's API port will listen on the local interface (127.0.0.1).
 This prevents any external connections to it.

-By using the ``--remote`` option, IRI will "listen" on the external interface/IP.
+By using the ``--remote true`` option, IRI will "listen" on the external interface/IP.

 We are going to have to edit the configuration file to enable this option and restart IRI.
 Follow the next steps.